 So, emerging technologies such as AI / ML, knowledge graphs, and digital identity tech can go a long way for businesses to achieve data interoperability.
 Specifically, these new technologies hold the promise to make data exchange more secure, more understandable, and increase business data velocity.
 However, we need knowledgeable business leaders and professionals to assure this tech is implemented right to achieve their business objectives.
 For more discussions on businesses achieving Logistics Interoperability, see my article, Achieving Logistics Interoperability: The Best Way to Breakthrough The Tangle Of Dumb Data Integrations.

-For more from SC Tech Insights, see the latest articles on Interoperability and Information Technology.
+Also, for more from SC Tech Insights, see the latest articles on Interoperability and Information Technology.

 Greetings!
-As an independent supply chain tech advisor with 30+ years of hands-on experience, I take great pleasure in providing actionable insights and solutions to logistics leaders.
+As a supply chain tech advisor with 30+ years of hands-on experience, I take great pleasure in providing actionable insights and solutions to logistics leaders.
 My focus is to drive transformation within the logistics industry by leveraging emerging LogTech, applying data-centric solutions, and increasing interoperability within supply chains.
 I have a wide range of experience to include successfully leading the development of 100s of innovative software solutions across supply chains and delivering business intelligence (BI) solutions to 1,000s of shippers.
 Click here for more info.